thomasundo2/covid-xray-prediction/README.md

 Because of the large discrepancy between the Covid images and the rest of images, it may be beneficial to augment the Covid data to increase the samples.
 Analyzing the dataset, I found that most of the images are different sizes.
 This would require resizing the data to a specific size to specify the features.
 I used an image size of `250x250`, but increasing this value would most likely support results.
 Below are a few of the samples from each class, with each row containing a different class:
 ![Before Preprocessing](/images/before_pre.png)
 To the untrained eye, these images are hard to distinguish from each other.
-I attempted to use a method of (bone suppression) [https://arxiv.org/pdf/1811.02628.pdf], which has historically performed well; however, the Generative Adverserial Network used to train the bone suppression model was trained using X-Rays that looked very different from the data provided.
+I attempted to use a method of [bone suppression](https://arxiv.org/pdf/1811.02628.pdf), which has historically performed well; however, the Generative Adverserial Network used to train the bone suppression model was trained using X-Rays that looked very different from the data provided.
 However, it may be useful to look into in the future.

 ![Bone Suppression Example](/images/bone_sup.png)